ttoino/feup-cpm-proj1/readme.md

 The Voucher schema represents a voucher that can be redeemed by a user for discounts or special offers.
 Each voucher has a unique identifier (ID), a discount amount (Discount), an optional associated item (Item), a user who owns the voucher (User), and an optional associated order (Order).

+When users spend 200€ on tickets they receive a 5% discount voucher and each time they buy a ticket for an event they receive a free product voucher with a random product.

 <div align="center">

 | Attribute | Type               |